geoffreyQiu/recsys-examples/corelib/dynamicemb/README.md

 - **Dynamic Embedding Table Support**: DynamicEmb supports embedding tables backed by hash tables, allowing for optimal utilization of both GPU memory and host memory within the system.
 Hash tables can accept any specified `indices` type values, unlike static tables which only support index values.

 - **Seamless Integration with TorchREC**: DynamicEmb inherits the API from TorchREC, ensuring that its usage is largely consistent with TorchREC.
 Users can easily modify their existing code to run recommendation system models with dynamic embedding tables alongside TorchREC.
+**dynamicemb** provides a high-performance **hash table** to support dynamic embedding and leverages **torchrec** to implement sharding logic on multiple GPUs.
+This explains why dynamicemb largely reuses the user interface of torchrec while adding some new configuration options related to dynamic embedding.

 - **Embedded in DistributedGR Repository Supporting Generative-Recommenders(GR) Models**: Currently, DynamicEmb is integrated into the DistributedGR repository, serving as an embedding backend for GR models.